glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 * Minor bug fix to memcached dependency management.
 Would not store dependencies when trying to store master cache dependency list for longer than
   25 years.

+Notes on Version 3.1
+¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬
+* Support for SecurityMode.None for AppAfabric caching